AilaLynn/Data-Analytics-Portfolio/Kaggle/SaaS-Retention-Analysis/README.md

 ## Dashboard Preview
 ### Executive Overview
+High-level view of total subscribers, churn rate, active MRR, and ARPU to understand overall performance across markets.
 ![Executive Overview](images/dashboard_01_executive_overview.png)

 ### Growth & Global Expansion
+Breakdown of subscriber growth and geographic expansion to see where momentum is building and where growth is slowing.
 ![Growth & Global Expansion](images/dashboard_02_growth_and_global_expansion.png)

 ### Churn Analysis
+Focused look at churn rates by plan and region to identify where retention declines are concentrated and where risk is highest.
 ![Churn Analysis](images/dashboard_03_churn_analysis.png)

 ### Revenue & ARPU
+Revenue trends and average revenue per user over time to understand how pricing and customer mix impact financial performance.
 ![Revenue & ARPU](images/dashboard_04_revenue_and_ARPU.png)

 ### Cohort Retention
+Cohort-based retention tracking to see how long customers stay active after signup and where early drop-off begins.
 ![Cohort Retention](images/dashboard_05_cohort_retention.png)

+## Why This Matters

+Churn and retention directly impact revenue stability and long-term growth.
+By identifying where customers drop off and which segments remain stable, teams can adjust pricing, engagement strategy, and onboarding efforts before revenue decline becomes visible at the top level.
+Clear retention analysis helps move decision-making from reactive to proactive.

 ## Files Included